Jump to:Page Content

 White House Domestic Policy Council, DC

-Jeanette Acosta will work with the White House’s Domestic Policy Council in Washington, DC this summer.
+Jeanette Acosta worked with the White House’s Domestic Policy Council in Washington, D.C.
 The Domestic Policy Council (DPC) coordinates the domestic policy-making process in the White House and offers advice to the President.
 The DPC also supervises the execution of domestic policy and represents the President’s priorities to Congress.
-Joining the Immigration Policy team, Jeanette will focus on developing strategies and policies to carry out President Obama’s commitment to reforming the nation’s flawed immigration system.
-Her team will also focus on reforming the U.S. detention system and promoting immigrant integration.
-Alongside Senior Immigration Policy Advisor and Harvard Kennedy School alumna, Felicia Escobar, Jeanette will research federal and state legislation as well as engage in inter-agency and inter-governmental strategic planning sessions in order to achieve these objectives.
+Under the Immigration Policy team, Jeanette focused on developing strategies and policies to carry out President Obama’s commitment to reforming the nation’s flawed immigration system.
+Her team also focused on reforming the U.S. detention system and promoting immigrant integration.
+Alongside Senior Immigration Policy Advisor and Harvard Kennedy School alumna Felicia Escobar, Jeanette researched federal and state legislation as well as engaged in inter-agency and inter-governmental strategic planning sessions in order to achieve these objectives.

-This summer, Mallika Ahluwalia will be working on a state election campaign in India, her home country.
-Given that campaigns and elections remain the heart of a democratic system, Mallika hopes that this experience will give her a lot of insight into the political space in India.
-She will intern on the state elections for the largest state in India, Uttar Pradesh.
-Because India is a party-dominated electoral system, she is excited about witnessing and contributing to the electoral campaign strategy for a large national political party.
-She hopes to contribute on the analytical and communications sides of the campaign work.
-Mallika will also work on leadership initiatives to increase the training available to future electoral candidates.
+Mallika Ahluwalia worked on a state election campaign in India, her home country.
+Given that campaigns and elections remain the heart of a democratic system, this experience gave her a lot of insight into the political space in India.
+She interned on the state elections for the largest state in India, Uttar Pradesh.
+Because India is a party-dominated electoral system, she was excited about witnessing and contributing to the electoral campaign strategy for a large national political party.
+She contributed to the analytical and communications sides of the campaign work.
+Mallika also worked on leadership initiatives to increase the training available to future electoral candidates.

 Emma Fenelon, LLM ’11